 Hēnare Taratoa crept down amongst the ferns within reach of the sentries and filled a calabash with water, which he successfully carried back to refresh the parched lips of his enemy, tending to the dying British soldiers.

 The stained glass window at the church at Gate Pa depicts this.
-The church has special significance for Karlene and as that is where the funeral of her brother William was conducted.
+The church has special significance for Karlene and me, as that is where the funeral of her brother William was conducted.

 When the British managed to enter the pa after the Maori had left during the night, they found that ‘by the side of each wounded Englishman there was found in the morning a small water-vessel, placed there by the Māori before they departed from their fort’ (Rusden, 1883, p.
 216).